Monday, October 30, 2023

 IWB Holster Type - Appendix vs 3 O'clock Position

-We'd like to explain the differences in our inside the waistband (IWB) holsters when made for the appendix position versus the 3 o'c...
+We'd like to explain the differences in our inside the waistband (IWB) holsters when made for the appendix carry position (up front) ver...